About Me

 Mockingjay -

 Oryx and Crake - A Margaret Atwood book.
 I had no idea she wrote sci-fi!
+I'm not a huge sci-fi fan so it took me a while to get through this one.
+But the ending made me want to read the next in the series.

 The Shack - Written by WM.
 Paul Young.
 This book was about a father who suffers a major loss and has trouble getting over it.
 He finds God who helps him through his pain.
 This was a very slow book and a bit too religious for me.
 The beginning and ending were both interesting but overall it would not be a book I would recommend.